Blockchain, Bitcoin and The Art of Rolls Royce Repair

 Once you have picked your use case for blockchain that meets one or both of these criteria, it’s time to focus on picking the right technology.

-Selecting the right technology for your blockchain
+Selecting the right graph database for your blockchain

 Blockchains require three key attributes for the underlying technology used to store transactions or blocks.
 The first attribute is scalability.
 The technology powering blockchain must scale up to be able to create and maintain an ever growing number of blockchains, each involving a growing number of blocks.
 Consider a shipment of goods from China to United States tracked by blockchain.
 It involves the customer ordering the shipment, multiple freight forwarder agencies, custom clearing agents, various government agencies and a host of carriers who are involved in moving it from the factory in China, through all the ports and finally delivering it to the retail distribution center in United States.
 Each shipment creates hundreds of blocks tracking the goods, and there are thousands of shipments per month, creating an ever-growing mountain of data that must to be stored and updated in real-time.
 Many of you have experienced performance issues when trading with cryptocurrencies such as bitcoin, where it takes minutes, sometimes hours to confirm the sale.
 Lack of scalable technology infrastructure is partly to blame for the delay.